 At sea, the Denmark Strait is your pathway east, towards Iceland.
 Onboard Expedition Team members inform and entertain with presentations about the Arctic’s history of exploration as flocks of seabirds soar above the ship.

 Disembark in Akureyri, and transfer to your waiting charter flight to Reykjavik, Iceland’s capital, at the end of your journey.

 Not included in cruise rate.
-See rate notes for pricing.
 This is a pre-booked option for kayakers with some experience.
 Places are strictly limited so please advise at time of booking.
 Please contact ExpeditionTrips for additional details.

-Arrival transfer from Longyearbyen airport to your hotel if you arrive one day prior or day of embarkation; on embarkation day transfer from hotel or Longyearbyen airport to the ship; charter flight from Akureyri to Reykjavik; group transfer to downtown Reykjavik on disembarkation day; shipboard accommodation with daily housekeeping; all meals on board throughout your voyage; shore landings per the daily program; Zodiac transfers and cruising per the daily program; photographic journal documenting the voyage; a pair of waterproof expedition boots on loan for shore landings; an expedition parka – yours to keep; coffee, tea, cocoa available around the clock; hair dryer and bathrobe in every cabin; miscellaneous service taxes and port charges; luggage handling aboard ship; emergency evacuation insurance to a maximum benefit of $100,000 per person*; Greenland cruise passenger tax.
+Arrival transfer from Longyearbyen airport to your hotel if you arrive one day prior or day of embarkation; on embarkation day transfer from hotel or Longyearbyen airport to the ship; charter flight from Akureyri to Reykjavik; group transfer to downtown Reykjavik on disembarkation day; shipboard accommodation with daily housekeeping; all meals on board throughout your voyage; shore landings per the daily program; Zodiac transfers and cruising per the daily program; photographic journal documenting the voyage; a pair of waterproof expedition boots on loan for shore landings; an expedition parka – yours to keep; coffee, tea, cocoa available around the clock; hair dryer and bathrobe in every cabin; miscellaneous service taxes and port charges; luggage handling aboard ship; emergency evacuation insurance to a maximum benefit of $500,000 per person*; Greenland cruise passenger tax; use of snowshoes (weather dependent); gratuities (2019); beer and wine with dinner (2019); soft drinks 24/7 (2019).
 Subject to change without notice.